lambdaclass/elephant_in_the_room/README.md

 * [npm](https://docs.npmjs.com/cli/install)

 ### How to run the server locally
-Run the website the following commands:
+Run the website with the following commands:

 - `make deps`: install project dependencies.
 - `make ops`: starts the database.